 Lee Roecker—inorganic chemistry, synthesis and reactivity of colbalt (III) compounds coordinated by thiourea or thioether ligands.

-Eugene Wickenheiser—forensic application of trace explosive residue analysis and the synthesis and essessment of new MRI contrast agents.
+Eugene Wickenheiser—forensic application of trace explosive residue analysis and the synthesis and assessment of new MRI contrast agents.

 Suzanne Williams—biochemistry, structure and function of proteins using various analytical techniques such as ELISA, spectrophotometry, and biocalorimetry, and forensic DNA investigations focusing on trace analysis.